-If you already have your preference, and there is nothing that would change your mind, there is no need to turn to the data!
+If you already have your preference, and there is nothing (that you can access) that would change your mind, there is no need to turn to the data!
 Make your decision and call it a day.

 But, be mindful of your biases...